lino-levan/old.linolevan.com/public/posts/motivating_heap_sort.md

 1. Convert input array to a binary heap
 2. Run our pop method for every n in the binary heap
 ```
 That's it!
-Because we know step 1 can be done in O(n) time (or O(log(n)) if you're feeling lazy), we are only left we dealing with step 2.
-We already know however that our pop method runs in O(log(n)) time, which means that step 2 runs in O(log(n)).
-What this means is that we just implemented a sorting algorithm that runs in O(log(n)) time, and we didn't even need any weird pivot nonsense.
+Because we know step 1 can be done in O(n) time (or O(n log(n)) if you're feeling lazy), we are only left we dealing with step 2.
+We already know however that our pop method runs in O(log(n)) time, which means that step 2 runs in O(n log(n)).
+What this means is that we just implemented a sorting algorithm that runs in O(n log(n)) time, and we didn't even need any weird pivot nonsense.

-Normally, I would show a diagram here for the visual learners, but for any reasonable size array, it would take too many steps.

 If you're interested in seeing a visualization of what I talked about here, [I recommend this one](http://btv.melezinek.cz/binary-heap.html) .
 It is unbelievably ugly, but it does explain the concept quite well.
 One of these days I might just make my own visualization software.
 If you just want to see how the array itself would change following these steps, here's a visualization:
 ![](/images/heap_sort.png)